RougeForge/RogueForge/README.md

 # RogueForge

 **Forged for Gamers.
 Built for Freedom.**

-Rogue Forge is an open-source gaming technology project focused on building software and, in the future, exploring hardware solutions for gamers.
+Rogue Forge is an open-source gaming technology project dedicated to building high-performance software for gamers and, in the future, exploring innovative hardware solutions.
+Built with a Linux-first mindset, we believe software should be open whenever possible while protecting the innovations needed to build a sustainable hardware company.

 ## Mission